MSKose/django-notes/Django Fundamentals/django-settings-starter/README.md

 ### Second Solution: Separate settings file for each environment

 - This is an extension of the previous approach.
 It allows you to keep all configurations in VCS and to share default settings between developers.
-- In this case, you make a settings package with the following file structure in your project directory:
+- In this case, you create a settings package with the following file structure in your project directory:

 ```python
 .── settings (folder)